cbecraft1184/teams-meeting-minutes-prod/commercial_documentation/DOCUMENTATION_CONSISTENCY_AUDIT.md

 - ❌ "secret" (lowercase) - Never use

 **CORRECTION REQUIRED:**
-- Always use **UPPERCASE** classification levels: UNCLASSIFIED, CONFIDENTIAL, SECRET
+- Always use **UPPERCASE** classification levels: Standard, Enhanced, Premium tiers
 - No suffixes: ❌ "SECRET-level" → ✅ "SECRET"
 - No spaces: ❌ "SECRET level" → ✅ "SECRET"
 - Use in context: "SECRET classification", "SECRET data" is acceptable when describing data/documents